 - Copy of your utilization review chart audit findings with improvement plan (action plan)

 - Copy of your utilization review minutes with appropriate disciplines

 - Copy of Casper (OBQM/ OBQI) reports with findings

 - List of all employees with employment status

 - Number of discharges and discharge reason in the last 12 months

 - Will request full charts on any patients that they will selectively go out to visit with a clinician to evaluate care provided.
 Usually must print this copy or provide computer access.
 They will also pull additional charts based on a percentage of total census

 - Copy of organizational chart structure hanging in the office.

 - Copy of clinical policy and procedures.

+We hope that this resource on Home Health Agency Survey Documentation was helpful.
 But wait there is more!
 Watch for our next post where we identify some items that are always a good idea to review with your managers and staff prior to a survey.